-- 6.1 Confidentiality is an issue that needs to be understood by all those working with children, particularly in the context of safeguarding. - 6.2 Westgate Primary School recognises that the only purpose of confidentiality in this respect is to benefit the child.
-Staff/volunteers and visitors to school should never promise a child that they will not tell anyone about an allegation/disclosure, and must pass any cause for concerns immediately to a designated safeguarding lead. - 6.3 Confidentiality is addressed throughout this policy with respect to record-keeping (see section 11), dealing with disclosure (see Appendix 2), allegations of abuse against staff (see section 10.2), information sharing (see section 6.4) and working with parents (see section 6.5).
+- 6.1 Confidentiality is an issue that needs to be understood by all those working with children, particularly in the context of safeguarding. - 6.2 School recognises that the only purpose of confidentiality in this respect is to benefit the child.
+Staff/volunteers and visitors to school should never promise a child that they will not tell anyone about an allegation/report of abuse, and must pass any cause for concerns immediately to a designated safeguarding lead. - 6.3 Confidentiality is addressed throughout this policy with respect to record-keeping (see section 10), dealing with reports of abuse (see Appendix 2), allegations of abuse against staff (see section 10.2), information sharing (see section 6.4.1) and working with parents (see section 6.5).

-6.4 Information sharing
+6.4.1 Information sharing

-6.4.1 Timely information sharing is essential for effective safeguarding.
-Information.
-This school/college will share safeguarding information as appropriate in keeping with the principles outlined in the government guidance document, <a href="Information sharing: Advice for practitioners providing safeguarding services to children, young people, parents and carers (DfE 2018).
-This guidance has been produced to support practitioners in the decisions they take to share information, which reduces the risk of harm to children and young people and promotes their well-being.
+- 6.4.1 Timely information sharing is essential for effective safeguarding.
+This school will share safeguarding information as appropriate in keeping with the principles outlined in the government guidance document, Information sharing: Advice for practitioners providing safeguarding services to children, young people, parents and carers (DfE 2018).
+This guidance has been produced to support practitioners in the decisions they take to share information, which reduces the risk of harm to children and young people and promotes their well-being. - 6.4.2 All staff must have due regard for the relevant data protection principles which allow them to share (in the context of their role) and withhold personal information, as provided for the in the Data Protection Act 2018 and GDPR.